leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing/face_sets.rst

    :Mode:      Sculpt Mode
    :Menu:      :menuselection:`Face Sets --> Show All Face Sets`

-Shows all hidden geometry that is part of a Face Set.
+Shows all hidden geometry that is part of a face set.

 .. _bpy.ops.sculpt.face_sets_randomize_colors: